sinequa/sba-angular/docs/tutorial/autocomplete.md

 In order for the autocomplete to work, we assume a [**Suggest Query**](https://doc.sinequa.com/en.sinequa-es.v11/Content/en.sinequa-es.admin-sba-how-to-auto-complete.html) has been configured on the Sinequa backend server.
 If you are doing this tutorial with our test server as the backend, a query has been configured for you 😉.

-## Importing the Autocomplete Module
+## Importing the Search Form component

 We will start by changing the search input with `SearchFormComponent`.
 In your `app.module.ts`, import it and add it to the `NgModule` declaration: